They Survived Mexico's Earthquake, Only To Die When A Helicopter Crashed Into Them

 The helicopter was carrying Mexico’s interior minister and the state governor of Oaxaca.
 Neither were injured as a result of the crash.

-The crash followed a magnitude-7.2 earthquake that left nearly a million homes and businesses without electricity, including in Mexico City, and damaged at least 50 homes in Oaxaca, Reuters reported.
+The crash followed a magnitude 7.2 earthquake that left nearly a million homes and businesses without electricity, including in Mexico City, and damaged at least 50 homes in Oaxaca, Reuters reported.
 The earthquake itself caused no casualties.

 Mexico's president, Enrique Peña Nieto, tweeted his condolences for those who lost their lives on Friday night.